Miikakyl/Note-App/README.md

 ﻿# Note-App
-Note taking application where users can create notes.
 Made by using React, Bootstrap, Framer Motion and Firestore.
 You can clone the repository and set up the firestore if you like or just test the app from the link.

 ## Features